 Receive Reports by Service: Determines the method used to receive reports.

 Computer to Receive Reports Automatically: Specify one computer which will download reports automatically from the clearinghouse server to the Report Path.
-Enter the IP address or computer/server name or click This Computer to use the computer you are currently on.
-If you enter a server name and leave Open Dental open on the server, the computer will automatically check the server for new reports according to the interval.
+Enter the IP address or computer/server name or click This Computer to use the current computer.
+If a server name is entered and Open Dental is left open on the server, the computer will automatically check the server for new reports according to the interval.
 If this field is blank, this feature is disabled.

 Receive at an Interval: Set a time interval, in minutes, to automatically check the clearinghouse server and download new reports.
 Only values between 5 and 60 are allowed.
 30 is the default.